 Bipolar disroder may sound horrific but it is all about knowing all about the disease and managing the symptoms arising due to some signals from the brain

 Most people feel happy and energized on some days and less so on others.
-But if these mood changes last for a week or more and are severe—making it hard for you to sleep, stay focused or go to work—it may be a sign of bipolar disorder.
+But if these mood changes last for a week or more and are severe—making it hard for you to sleep, stay focused, sweaty palms or difficulty in going to work—it may be a sign of bipolar disorder.
 Not only can bipolar disorder damage relationships, affect your grades and make it hard to keep a job; it can also be dangerous.

 People with bipolar disorder also go through periods of feeling unusually happy.
 They become more energetic and active than usual.
 They become impulsive and take great risks.
 They might do things that make them lose their jobs, their spouse or all their money.
 This is called mania.
 “They don’t see the consequences of their behaviors,” explains Dr. Carlos A. Zarate of NIH’s National Institute of Mental Health (NIMH).
 “Or they do see it but they don’t care.”

 Bipolar disorder is fairly common, but it’s difficult to tell exactly how widespread it is.
 “There are a variety of illnesses that are similar to bipolar disorder, but with less severe upswings,” says NIMH’s Dr. Francis J. McMahon.
 Researchers estimate that bipolar disorder affects nearly 6 million American adults in a given year.